Our people

 MB ChB 1994 Otago, FRNZCUC 2006, FRNZCGP 2017

-Dr Goodman was first elected to Council in 2018 and was re-elected for a further three year term in 2021.
+Dr Goodman was first elected to Council by the profession in 2018 and was re-elected for a further three year term in 2021 and 2024.

 She graduated MBChB from the University of Otago in 1994 and completed fellowships in Urgent Care in 2006 and General Practice in 2017.
-Her career experience has been diverse, working in both primary and secondary care, in the military as a civilian doctor, in telehealth, and in New Zealand, Ireland and Australia.
+Her career experience has been diverse, working in emergency medicine, general practice and urgent care, in the military as a civilian doctor, in medical education, telehealth, and in New Zealand, Ireland and Australia.

 Dr Goodman was a member of Council’s Professional Conduct Committee from 2015 to 2018 until elected to Council.
-She is currently the Deputy Chair of Council’s Education Committee, member of Council's Health Committee, and is Council’s representative on the Australian Medical Council’s Progress Monitoring Subcommittee.
+She is currently a member of Council’s Education Committee and has been Council’s representative on the Australian Medical Council’s Progress Monitoring Subcommittee since 2019.

 Dr Hinamaha Lutui